 Summit Coal LP ("SUMMIT") is a wholly owned subsidiary of MAXIM that owns metallurgical coal leases for Mine 14 and Mine 16S located north of Grande Cache, Alberta.
-Current estimates for Mine 14 are 18.9 million tonnes of low-mid volatile metallurgical coal reserves with a mine life of seventeen years based on the NI 43-101 technical report filed on SEDAR on March 21, 2013.
+Current estimates for Mine 14 are 18.9 million tonnes of low-mid volatile metallurgical coal reserves based on the NI 43-101 technical report filed on SEDAR+ on March 21, 2013.
 Mine 16S is located 30 kilometers northwest of Mine 14 and represents 1,792 hectares or 29% of SUMMIT's total area of coal leases.
 A NI 43-101 Technical Report has not been prepared for Mine 16S.

-MAXIM entered into a contract with an undisclosed counterparty who will be paying for and advancing the remaining required approvals for construction and operation of the Mine 14 project, in exchange for the option to purchase SUMMIT under pre-agreed terms and conditions.
-The contract expires in February 2024.
-At this time, there is no certainty that the counterparty will elect to purchase SUMMIT.
+In February 2022 MAXIM entered into a contract with Valory Resources Inc. ("Valory") who will be paying for and advancing the remaining required approvals for construction and operation of the Mine 14 project, in exchange for the option to purchase SUMMIT under pre-agreed terms and conditions.
+The contract was renewed in 2023 and expires in February 2024.
+In June 2023, SUMMIT, with the assistance from Valory, submitted the remaining applications with the Alberta Energy Regulator to construct and operate the Mine 14 project.
+At this time, there is no certainty that Valory will elect to purchase SUMMIT.